ChrVage/NoFish/README.md

 Too many times, we spend time taking the boat out when the time could be spent in a better way.

-This app was created as a **real decision support tool**.
+This app is supposed to be a **decision support tool**.

 ---

 ## The core idea

-Select a point on the map → fetch data from APIs → calculate a score for every hour → group hours with similar scores for clarity → present clear fishing windows.
+Select a point on the map → fetch data from APIs → calculate a score for every hour a few days ahead → group hours with similar scores for clarity → present clear fishing windows.

 ### Example output